cmusphinx/cmusphinx.github.io/wiki/gstreamer.md

 "Speak" button.
 Once a final recognition result is retrieved we will put it back in paused mode and wait for another button press.
 If the user presses the button in the middle of recognition, it will halt speech recognition immediately.
-We will implement this using the ''button_clicked'' method which was connected to the button's signal in ''init_gui'':
+We will implement this using the `button_clicked` method which was connected to the button's signal in `init_gui`:

 	    def button_clicked(self, button):